What You Can Do

 Discard expired or unused medication in household trash.
 Put it in a sealable plastic bag and crush medicine or add water to dissolve.
 Then add kitty litter, sawdust, coffee grounds, or another material that mixes with the medication.
 Seal the bag and put it in the trash.
 You may also be eligible to participate in the Safe Disposal for ME program.
 To learn more visit www.safemeddisposal.com or call 1.866.637.9743.

-Hazardous chemicals should be brought to a recycling center or a hazardous waste collection site.
+Hazardous chemicals should be brought to a hazardous waste site or transfer station that accepts the material.
 Use fertilizers carefully and only as directed.
 Try to find safe alternatives to products that can harm water supplies.